kgoedecke/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Start localization during the design phase.
+Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase plugin.
 - [🍳Pan](https://github.com/arvinxx/pan), by arvinxx: 用平底锅才是王者
 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [Overrides Manager](https://github.com/ozgurgunes/Sketch-Overrides-Manager), by Ozgur Gunes: A Sketch plugin which makes managing overrides easier.